Share Price:

 1920's

-The Burberry Check, now registered as a trademark, is introduced as a lining to the trench coat, marking the beginning of the unmistakable Burberry signature we know today.
+The Burberry Check, now registered as a trademark, is introduced as a lining to rainwear.
+This marked the beginning of the unmistakable Burberry signature we know and love today.
+It is now one of our iconic brand codes.

 1934